GoogleCloudPlatform/migrating-openshift-to-anthos/readme.md

 # Migration from OpenShift to Anthos/GKE Cluster
 [DRAFT]

 This guide provides scripts and tools to migration cluster configurations and workloads from an OpenShift Cluster to Anthos or GKE Cluster.
+It assumes that the users have prior working experience with Kubernetes and OpenShift.
+This material focuses on actual migration using scripts and tooling.
+We assume that you already have an OpenShift cluster with applications running on it to migrate to the target cluster.

+In case you using this material to prepare or try hands-on all by yourself, you don't have an openshift cluster with applications running this [demo application setup](./0.DemoClusterandApplication.md) may be helpful.

+## Scope and Assumptions

+### In Scope
+* Migration targets a single OpenShift source cluster to a single GKE/Anthos target cluster at a time
+* Considers running application workloads such as deployments, services, and ingress mechanisms and related artifacts such as config maps, images etc.

+### Out of Scope
+* Migrating builds and CICD are currenty out of scope.
+Build and CICD mechanisms have to be set up independently to point to the target cluster and registry.
+* Migrating applications that may span multiple clusters is out of scope
+* Migrating multiple environments such as a development cluster, test cluster and production cluster as a group is out of scope.
+Each cluster migration should be handled independently.

 ## Migrating OpenShift Project Configurations